GMU’s Path to Quality Online Learning

 GMU’s implementation of Class serves as a model for other institutions.
 The pilot program, designed by Jim McLean, Sr. Instructional Technologist and Adjunct Faculty at GMU, phases in the new technology over several semesters.
 As an administrator for Class with Blackboard and a GMU faculty member, McLean’s diverse perspectives guide a successful pilot integration.
 The two-semester timeline gives faculty and administrators time to work out bugs, develop training workflows, and get the support needed for launching campus-wide.

 For the pilot, GMU selected a small group of faculty and instructional designers.
 This group used Class for one semester to learn and iterate, then launched it at a low level for students in the summer.
 Through these trials, GMU’s leadership learned first-hand how the experience was for students and instructors.
 And what they learned will guide their subsequent campus-wide launch.

 Online Learning is More Than Video Conferencing Screens

-Improving online learning beyond video conferencing screens requires the right technology.
+Improving online learning beyond web conferencing screens requires the right technology.
 So, GMU found Class to revolutionize their online learning offerings.
 Among other things, GMU uses Class to give professors a greater ability to bring their skills, knowledge, and experience into a more personalized learning experience online.

 As Kim says, “Class isn’t just a video conferencing tool; it’s a classroom tool.”
 Instructors can choose different sharing options to diversify and personalize their instructional delivery.
 These include 1-1 chats, monitored breakout rooms, whiteboard interactions, and integrated web browsers into their virtual classroom home screen.
 These features give students more opportunities to work collaboratively and all in one place.
 Class helps centralize interactions between students, instructors, tools, and media, which keeps learning online impactful and engaging.